mrc-ide/short-course-website/README.md

 # Editing and Publishing

 * Make changes on the `preview` branch.
-When you push to that branch, a webhook in this repo will cause those changes to appear on the preview website.
+When you push to that branch, a webhook in this repo will cause those changes to appear on the preview website: https://mrcdata.dide.ic.ac.uk/shortcourse-preview

 * When you're happy, make a PR from the latest preview, and merge it, and the live site will be updated.